-This growth trajectory is evidenced by the fact two-in-three Australians have yet to try the new generation plant-based meat alternatives.
-Vast opportunities exist for Australia's meat alternative sector to reach millions more consumers both domestically and internationally.
+This growth trajectory is evidenced by the fact only one-in-five New Zealanders have tried new generation plant-based meat alternatives.
+Vast opportunities exist for New Zealand's meat alternative sector to reach many more consumers both domestically and internationally.

 And yet, as consumer perceptions around taste and health evolve, this research shows these factors remain barriers to be addressed.
-Plant-based meat alternatives provide Australians with new options in familiar formats, and additional nutritional benefits - like fibre and no cholesterol.
+Plant-based meat alternatives provide New Zealanders with new options in familiar formats, and additional nutritional benefits - like fibre and no cholesterol.
 Yet failure to clearly market these points means consumers still name nutrition as a top barrier.

 Offering meat alternatives that meet the needs of a broad range of consumers will require investment, innovation and collaboration amongst retailers, chefs, food scientists, entrepreneurs and established food businesses alike.
 They are presented with a worthy challenge: to create foods that both excite consumers' taste buds and respond to their desire for options that are better for them, the planet and animals.
-The fact that more than ten million Australians are eating less meat and many have yet to try plantbased meat alternatives should be imperative enough.
+The fact that a third of Kiwis are eating less meat and many have yet to try plant-based meat alternatives should be imperative enough.